 How long it takes you depends on the type of student loans you have, your loan term and your salary after graduating.
 Federal student loans come with standard repayment terms of 10 years, though this can get as high as 30 years if you choose to consolidate your debt.

-And private student loan providers and refinancing companies tend to offer terms as high as 25 years.
+And private student loan providers and refinancing companies tend to offer terms as high as 25 years.9 strategies to pay off 100K+ in student loans

 Is vet school worth the debt?